Café des Ambassadeurs: American-style music hall and closure

-The show was a succes, especially when the Paul Whiteman Orchestra joined the bill in July 1926.
+The show was a success, especially when the Paul Whiteman Orchestra joined the bill in July 1926.
 Despite the recognition for the quality of the show, there was also disapproval particularly in the French right-wing press, for the, by French standards, exorbitantly high prices for the show and food and drink, growing discomfort with American tourists in Paris and the fact that the performance was mainly in English and not French, in combination with a certain nostalgia for the traditional cafe-concert.

 The next year, in 1927, Les Ambassadeurs, in the Broadway à Paris revue, featured Georgie Hale, Helen Morgan, Johnny Hudgins and Irving Aaronson and his Commanders jazz orchestra, and in 1928, Cole Porter's Ambassador's show (La Revue des Ambassadeurs) and Buster West.
 In the long run, however, it proved too expensive to ensure the profitability of the operation, in particular with the steady rise in the French franc to the U.S. dollar from 1927, which made Paris less attractive for American tourists and residents.
 The Wall Street crash of 1929 and the Great Depression exacerbated the problem.
 The venue closed in 1929 when it was completely demolished and replaced by a theatre built in 1931, also called Les Ambassadeurs, and a new restaurant bearing the same name.
+Since 2024, the Théâtre de la Concorde has been located on the site of the former Café des Ambassadeurs.